corruptmem/smart-modulating-thermostat/README.md

 # Modulating Thermostat Integration for Home Assistant

 >  [!IMPORTANT]
-> This project is almost entirely vibe-coded to my specifications with gpt-5-codex, however I am using it to control my boiler with success, though it's still not optimal.
+> BUYER BEWARE: **This project is almost entirely vibe-coded** to my specifications with gpt-5-codex, however I am using it to control my boiler with success, though it's still not optimal.
 And the AI didn't quite follow my instructions... probably for the best.

 My heating system is:
 * a Worcester Bosch Greenstar 34CDi Classic Combi gas boiler